 Getting There & Departing

-By Car -- Take the Western Highway from Belize City.
-It's a straight shot all the way to San Ignacio.
-You'll come to the small town of Santa Elena first.
+By Car -- Take the George Price Highway from Belize City.
+It’s a straight shot all the way to San Ignacio, with plenty of “sleeping policemen” or speed bumps along the way.
+You’ll come to the small town of Santa Elena first.
 Across the Macal River lies San Ignacio.
-If you're heading to San Ignacio and points west, a well-marked detour will lead you through the town of Santa Elena to a Balley bridge that enters San Ignacio towards the north end of town.
-The more prominent and impressive Hawksworth Bridge is solely for traffic heading east out of San Ignacio towards Santa Elena, Belmopan, and Belize City.
+Both cities have big colorful signs indicating which town you’re in.
+If you’re heading to San Ignacio and points west, a well-marked detour will lead you through the town of Santa Elena to a Balley bridge that enters San Ignacio toward the north end of town.
+The more prominent and impressive Hawksworth Bridge is solely for traffic heading east out of San Ignacio toward Santa Elena, Belmopan, and Belize City.

 By Bus -- San Ignacio has very frequent bus service from Belize City.
-Buses to San Ignacio leave roughly every half-hour from the main bus station on West Collet Canal Street between 5am and 8pm.
+Buses to San Ignacio leave roughly every half-hour from the main bus station on West Collet Canal Street between 5am and 9:30pm.
 Return buses to Belize City leave the main bus station in San Ignacio roughly every half-hour between 4am and 6pm.
-The fare is BZ$10 (US$5/£2.65).
+The fare is BZ$10.
 The trip takes 2 1/2 hours.
 Most of the western-bound buses continue on beyond San Ignacio to Benque Viejo and the Guatemalan border.

 The downtown center of San Ignacio is quite compact and easily navigated by foot.
 If you want to visit any of the major attractions listed below, you'll probably have to find transportation.
 Frequent buses will take you to the entrances to most of the hotels listed below on Benque Viejo Road, as well as within walking distance of the Xunantunich ruins.
 Infrequent buses (ask around town or at the bus station; tel.
 824-3360) do service the Mountain Pine Ridge area.
 However, if you don't have your own vehicle, you will probably need to take some taxis or go on organized tours.